Water Licences & Approvals

 Water licences and approvals are issued for water use purposes supporting agriculture, commerce, domestic household requirements (surface water only), habitat conservation, industry, natural resources development, power production, water storage and water supply.

-The Ministry of Forests, Lands and Natural Resource Operations (FLNRO) authorizes licences and approvals, and holders must comply with provincial, local and in some cases federal regulations.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) authorizes licences and approvals, and holders must comply with provincial, local and in some cases federal regulations.

 At the provincial level, the Water Sustainability Act (WSA) and the Water Sustainability Regulation (2016) provide important and powerful rules and guidance for issuing water licences and approvals, and directing the allocation of surface water and groundwater.